walterfreeman/phy211/week1questions.md

 ---

-* Is there a way to test out of the course if we have already taken a high level physics class?

-*No; that's a decision above my pay grade.
-I just teach classes, not decide what you need to take for your program of study!
-However, if you want to do something more challenging in our class, come talk to me.*

 * How many questions will typically be on a test?
 * How long are the exams on average (in terms of question count)?
 * Are the questions done in recitations/in class similar to those on exams? "